 What Happens in a Pelvic Floor Examination?

-An external examination involves assessing and palpating the outer muscles of the vulva to check for pain, prolapse or other conditions.
+First, an external examination involves looking at, assessing and palpating the outer muscles of the vulva or rectum to check for pain, prolapse or other conditions.

-An internal examination involves inserting one or two gloved fingers into your vaginal canal to check for painful, tender, or numb areas.
+Secondly, an internal examination involves inserting one or two gloved fingers into either the vaginal or rectal canal to assess strength and check for painful, tender, or numb areas.

-Your PT will explain exactly what to expect for your unique body before the examination, and explain what will happen next throughout the process.
-Your PT will repeatedly check in that you are okay to proceed, and you can also request to stop at any time.
+Your PT will explain exactly what they have found and how PT can be helpful, so you can understand and connect to what it is you are feeling and experiencing.
+During the examination, your PT will be sure to talk you through the process from start to finish, explaining each step as they are going.
+Your PT will also repeatedly check in that you are okay to proceed, and you can also request to stop at any time.

 Do I Have to Have a Pelvic Floor Examination?

 Although the exact diagnosis of many conditions benefit from a pelvic floor examination, what is most important is considering your entire wellbeing.
 If a pelvic floor examination is going to cause excessive emotional or physical discomfort, or traumatizing in any way, then this isn’t going to be helpful for you and therefore it won’t be recommended.